 How is Hepatitis C Transmitted or Spread?

 Hepatitis C is transmitted or spread when the blood from a Hepatitis C-infected person enters the bloodstream of someone who is not infected.
-Today, people who share needles or other equipment to inject drugs, can become infected.
-Before 1992, screening all donated blood and organs for Hepatitis C was not standard in the United States, so the disease was commonly spread or transmitted through blood transfusions and organ transplants.
+Today, most people become infected with HCV by sharing needles or other equipment to inject drugs.
+Before 1992, when screening donated blood and organs for Hepatitis C was not standard in the United States, the disease was commonly spread through blood transfusions and organ transplants.

-Hepatitis C is spread only through exposure to an infected person’s blood.
+Hepatitis C transmission happens only through exposure to an infected person’s blood.
 It is not contagious like the common cold.
 You cannot get, or give, Hepatitis C by:

 - Holding hands